 Religious names, which could be considered profane or blasphemous in some contexts, are allowed.

-In the meantime, Office 365 Insiders can have fun testing the profanity filter to see what’s considered ‘naughty’ in various languages.
+Office 365 users can have fun testing the profanity filter to see what’s considered ‘naughty’ in various languages.
 Please let us know what you discover.